Codecademy/docs/content/swiftui/concepts/notifications/notifications.md

 Use clear and descriptive names for your notifications to convey their purpose effectively.
 Consider using enums to define notification names for type safety.

 + **Decoupling:**
-Leverage notifications to decouple different app components, but avoid using them excessively for closely related components.
-Use more direct communication methods for hierarchical relationships.
+Utilize notifications to decouple different app components, but avoid using them excessively for closely related components.
+Also, use more direct communication methods for hierarchical relationships.

 + **Observer Removal:**
  Always remove observers when they are no longer needed to prevent memory leaks.
 Typically, remove observers in the deinit method of the observing class.